 First, think about your deck’s material before deciding on a waterproof decking barrier.
 There’s wood, concrete, standard plywood, and many other materials that may react differently based on the ingredients in different variations of residential and commercial deck sealant.
 You don’t want to make an investment in a waterproof coating just to find out that it’s not intended for your deck’s surface and could even cause damage to it.

 Determine Level of Waterproofing Needed

-When considering how much moisture protection your deck actually needs, first think about how often you use it.
+When considering how much moisture protection your deck needs, first think about how often you use it.
 Decks that are walked on more often may require an extra level of protection that lasts longer so it doesn’t wear down prematurely and cause damage.
 Similarly, you should think about the area you live and how often it rains.
 When in doubt, however, it’s always better to be safe than sorry and invest in a multi-layer waterproof coating solution.

 Compare Prices and Providers

 Finally, start shopping around at local providers and explore their current selections.
 You want to choose a provider that offers a wide range of products while remaining at a price point you can afford.
 One great option is EPDM, an extremely durable synthetic rubber roofing membrane (ethylene propylene diene terpolymer) widely used in low-slope buildings; its two primary ingredients, ethylene and propylene, are derived from oil and natural gas.
 The provider you choose should be knowledgeable and able to help you make the right decision.